CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its scope around CodeRabbit privacy and compliance patterns.
-It provides concrete actions, explicit trigger guidance with both a 'Use when' clause and enumerated trigger phrases, and occupies a very distinct niche.
-The description is well-structured and concise without unnecessary fluff.
+This is a strong skill description that clearly defines its scope around CodeRabbit-specific privacy and compliance patterns.
+It provides concrete actions, explicit trigger guidance with both a 'Use when' clause and enumerated trigger phrases, and is highly distinctive due to the CodeRabbit product scoping.
+The description is concise, uses third person voice, and covers all necessary dimensions well.

 DimensionReasoningScore